 The park has multiple visitor centers and contact stations that you can visit to learn more about this gorgeous area.

-Camp Nelson Heritage National Monument was established on October 27, 2018.
+Camp Nelson National Monument was established on October 27, 2018.
 Located in Nicholasville, Kentucky you can check out exhibits, the park movie, and hiking trails.

 Camp Nelson was established as a Union supply depot and hospital during the Civil War.
 It was also a recruitment and training center for African American soldiers and a refuge for their families.